Day trip to FormenteraExplore the jewel of the Mediterranean

 Don’t forget your passport!

-2- Some areas of Formentera are part of a Natural Reserve (The Illetes beach is part of it).
+2- Some areas of Formentera are part of a Natural Park (The Illetes beach is part of it).
 This means that access is controlled and you will have to pay a small fee to help maintain and protect the park.
 Cars pay around 5-6€, scooter 3€ and bikes and foot passengers are free.
 Only park in the official car parks and make sure to take all your rubbish with you when you leave.

 3- If you are only going for a day you will need to hire a car or a scooter to get around the island quickly.
 All the rental agencies are right outside the marina, you can’t miss them.